rxhul18/100xDevsWebDev/README.md

 # 100xDevs Web Development Cohort 🚀

 Welcome to my **100xDevs Web Development** repository!
-This repo contains all the projects, code, and assignments I have worked on as part of the **100xDevs Web Development Cohort** led by [Harkirat Singh](https://github.com/harkiratSingh).
+This repo contains all the projects, code, and assignments I have worked on as part of the **100xDevs Web Development Cohort** led by **Harkirat Singh**.

 ## What's Inside 📂